Jeremy Barnes: Former Law Enforcement Officer Who Can’t Be a Private Investigator Because of his Zip Code.

 The Litigation Team

-This case is being litigated by IJ senior attorney Jeff Rowes and IJ constitutional law fellow Richard Hoover, who litigate economic liberty cases nationwide.
-Jared Coburn, of Coburn Law, serves as local counsel.
+This case was litigated by IJ senior attorney Jeff Rowes and IJ constitutional law fellow Richard Hoover, who litigate economic liberty cases nationwide.
+Jared Coburn, of Coburn Law, served as local counsel.

 About the Institute for Justice